 System software is a specialization of a node that is used to model the software environment in which artifacts run.
-This can be, for example, an operating system, a JEE application server, a database system, a workflow engine, or COTS software such as ERP or CRM packages.
+This can be, for example, an operating system, a JEE application server, a database system, or a workflow engine.
 Also, system software can be used to represent, for example, communication middleware.
 Usually, system software is combined with a device representing the hardware environment to form a general node.